xartle/bookfeed-to-ABRpage/README.md

 ## Features

 * Fetches a book list from an RSS feed.
+* Filters down list by language, title exclusions and dedupe.
 * Generates an HTML page with book details.
-* Provides a search link for each book on ABR.
+* Provides a search link for each book to your ABR container.

 ## Usage